Stephanie Borowicz: Political career

 During the COVID-19 pandemic, Borowicz introduced a resolution that suggested the virus was a "punishment inflicted upon us for our presumptuous sins" and sought to proclaim March 30, 2020, a day of humiliation, fasting, and prayer.

 Following the 2020 United States presidential election, Borowicz joined 25 other Pennsylvania Republican lawmakers in sponsoring a resolution to demand the decertification of Pennsylvania's electoral votes.
 The group cited false claims of a rigged election in their resolution.

 In 2022, Borowicz introduced a bill modeled after Florida's "Don't Say Gay" law.
 Her bill would ban discussion of sexual orientation or gender identity in schools through the fifth grade, but Borowicz said the measure should be extended through twelfth grade.
 The introduction of her bill came after the Pennsylvania Department of Education launched a webpage containing advice for teachers to create "gender-inclusive classrooms."
 The bill was referred to the State House's Education Committee, but was never taken up.
 She reintroduced the bill in 2023.

 In 2024, Borowicz reportedly jeered former Capitol Police Officers Harry Dunn and Aquilino Gonnell when they visited the State House.
 The officers defended the Capitol during the January 6 attack on the Capitol, and Borowicz shouted that the attack did not happen and yelled "traitor" at the former officers, according to fellow lawmakers.

+Borowicz voted against a grant program that would pay for menstrual products in public schools on the grounds that it would "have government provide everything for you, which leads to communism."